wessenstam/gts2021-prep/phase3/phase3.rst

    .. figure:: images/2.png

 #.
 Copy the https URL
 #.
-Open a command line or terminal on your laptop or Windows Tools Vm and run ``git config --global http.sslVerify false``.
+Open a command line or terminal on your laptop or Windows Tools VM and run ``git config --global http.sslVerify false``.
 This step is necessary otherwise git is not willing to clone anything from a Version Control Manager using Self signed certificates.
 In the same command line or terminal session run the following two commands ``git config --global user.name "FIRST_NAME LAST_NAME"`` and ``git config --global user.email "MY_NAME@example.com"``

 #.
 On your laptop or the Windows Tools VM environment open VC, unless already open, and click **File -> New Window**